olumby/fort/docs/grid.md

         <h3>Responsive</h3>
         <p>Separate grids exist for four breakpoints (mobile, small, medium and large).
 These breakpoints allow you to change the behavior of a column depending on the size of the screen.</p>
         <p>For example four divs with the classes <code>.column-1-4.column-medium-1-2.column-small-1</code> will appear as 4 columns on large screens, 2 columns on medium sized screens and 1 column on small screens.</p>
+        <p>By default all columns become full width at the mobile breakpoint.
+This can easily be overwridden with the <code>.column-mobile-x-y</code> classs.</p>
     </div>
     <div class="code column-1-2 column-small-1">
 {% highlight html %}